URSec/Silhouette-QEMU-Demo/README.md

 ## What Do Test Programs Do

-Our test program suite contains four test programs that characterize different memory safety and control-flow hijacking attacks: `forward`, `backward`, `overflow`, and `rop`.
-You can build them using either the baseline or Silhouette configuration and run them to examine their execution results with and without Silhouette's protections.
+Our test program suite contains three test programs that characterize different memory safety and control-flow hijacking attacks: `backward`, `forward`, and `overflow`.
+For these programs, you can build them using either the baseline or Silhouette configuration and run them to examine their execution results with and without Silhouette's protections.
+Specifically:

-`forward` demonstrates how a forward-edge control flow transfer (i.e., an indirect function call) is hijacked to jump to the middle of a function.
-When built with the baseline configuration, it will jump to code that prints out a message indicating a successful attack.
-When it is built with the Silhouette configuration, you will find that Silhouette's CFI instrumentation detects a forward-edge corruption and clears all bits in the corrupted function pointer;
-jumping to the address `0` then triggers a `UsageFault` exception, whose handler will print out a message indicating a failed attack.

-`backward` demonstrates how a backward-edge control flow transfer (i.e., a function return) is hijacked to jump to the beginning of a function that does not appear in the regular control flow graph.
+- `backward` demonstrates how a backward-edge control flow transfer (i.e., a function return) is hijacked to jump to the beginning of a function that does not appear in the regular control flow graph.
 In the baseline configuration, it corrupts a return address saved on the stack to point to a function which prints out a message indicating a successful attack.
 The same attack under the Silhouette configuration will no longer work, and you will see a message printed out to indicate a failure, which is part of the original benign control flow.
+- `forward` demonstrates how a forward-edge control flow transfer (i.e., an indirect function call) is hijacked to jump to the middle of a function.
+  When built with the baseline configuration, it will jump to code that prints out a message indicating a successful attack.
+When it is built with the Silhouette configuration, you will find that Silhouette's CFI instrumentation detects a forward-edge corruption and clears all bits in the corrupted function pointer; jumping to the address `0` then triggers a `UsageFault` exception, whose handler will print out a message indicating a failed attack.

-`overflow` demonstrates that a stack-based buffer overflow vulnerability may write past the stack region and overwrite other memory regions.
+- `overflow` demonstrates that a stack-based buffer overflow vulnerability may write past the stack region and overwrite other memory regions.
 In the Silhouette configuration, it will try to corrupt the shadow stack region, which is placed next to the stack region, and it will be captured as the shadow stack is protected from writes initiated by unprivileged stores.

-`rop` simulates a Return-Oriented Programming (ROP) attack, in which an attacker hijacks the control flow by corrupting a return address on the stack and executing a chain of reusable code gadgets.
-In our program, we fabricated a buffer overflow vulnerability and crafted an attack payload to print out a "hello world"-styled message to the serial console.
-The payload is hard-coded and is highly dependent on the generated code layout; therefore it is different across the baseline and Silhouette configurations.
-Similar to that of `backward`, such a ROP attack under the Silhouette configuration will not work, and `rop`'s original control flow will be executed.
+In addition, the test program suite also contains a benign program called `ditto`, which, in an infinite loop, reads a string from the standard input and prints it out to the standard output.
+We include this program to demonstrate a Return-Oriented Programming (ROP) attack, in which an attacker hijacks the control flow by corrupting a return address on the stack and executing a chain of reusable code gadgets.
+To do so,
+1. We first implant a buffer overflow vulnerability at `projects/tests/src/ditto/main.c:57` by changing `sizeof(buf)` to a larger value (e.g., 1024).
+2. With the now vulnerable program running (without Silhouette), we can type an input string longer than the original `sizeof(buf)` to overwrite the stack.
+3. We provide a pre-crafted attack payload in `projects/tests/src/ditto/payload.txt`, the binary format of which can be fed to the program to print out a "hello world"-styled message in a ROP manner.
+The binary format can be obtained by
+   `xxd -r projects/tests/src/ditto/payload.txt`.

+Similar to that of `backward`, such a ROP attack under the Silhouette configuration will not work, and `ditto`'s original control flow will be executed despite the implanted vulnerability.

 ## How to Extend